-CoAP [1] supports caching of responses to fulfill future equivalent requests to the same resource.
-Caching is supported using freshness and validity information carried with CoAP [1] responses.
+CoAP [IETF RFC 7252] supports caching of responses to fulfil future equivalent requests to the same resource.
+Caching is supported using freshness and validity information carried with CoAP [IETF RFC 7252] responses.

-5.2.2.1 Freshness
+6.2.2.1 Freshness

 CoAP server shall use Max-Age CoAP Option to specify the explicit expiration time for the CoAP Response's resource representation.
 This indicates that the response is not fresh after its age is greater than the specified number of seconds.